 If you are a victim of IRS Identity Theft and have been selected for verification you must provide a copy of your Tax Return DataBase View (TRDBV) along with a signed and dated statement indicating that you are a victim and that the IRS has been notified.
 To obtain a TRDBV, call 1-800-908-4490

-If you file an extension and you have been selected for verification you may submit a signed copy of your IRS Form 4868 along with a copy of all W-2 forms.
+If you file an extension and you have been selected for verification you may submit a signed copy of your IRS Form 4868 along with a copy of all W-2 forms, verification of non-filing letter from the IRS, and a copy of the IRS’s approval of extension beyond the automatic six-month extension.
 If you are self-employed, you will need to submit a statement certifying the amount of your Adjusted Gross Income for the tax year.

 If you filed an amended tax return you will need to turn in a signed copy of your IRS Form 1040X along with a copy of your IRS Tax Return Transcript for your original return.

 Foreign Tax Return